What is an arrhythmia?

 bradycardia, sick sinus syndrome, or heart block.

 just under the collarbone.
-An ICD senses the rate of the heartbeat.
-When your heart
+An ICD senses the heart rhythm.
+When the device detects

-ICDs are used for life-threatening fast arrhythmias such as ventricular tachycardia
+fast arrhythmias such as ventricular tachycardia or ventricular fibrillation.

-is a major surgery that needs general anesthesia.
-The surgeon opens your chest to
+is major surgery that needs general anesthesia.
+The surgeon opens your chest to reach

 Some arrhythmias have no complications.
-However, arrhythmias that are more serious
+But arrhythmias that are more serious can

 Living with an arrhythmia

-Living with an arrhythmia includes making lifestyle changes (avoiding caffeine, alcohol,
+Living with an arrhythmia includes making lifestyle changes such as not having caffeine,

-providers about any restrictions or lifestyle changes you may need to make.
-Working
+your healthcare providers about any limits or lifestyle changes you may need to make.

-with your provider can promote your health and well-being.
+Working with your healthcare provider can promote your health and well-being.